 I suggest you look on Board Game Geek to find similar games to yours.
 There will always be similar games.
 Know how to make comparisons of your game to other games.
 Tasty Humans, for example, was like Azul, Sagrada, and Tetris.

 Know how to describe mechanics that are in your game and see who it appeals to.
 Some people dislike “take that” mechanics because they’re too mean-spirited, such as the well-regarded reviewer, Rahdo.
 It’s no use selling a game with “take that” mechanics to him, then, is it?
 Likewise, some people really, really love “take that” mechanics and they’re the ones I sell War Co. to.

 Know exactly who you’re trying to appeal to.
 This determines your target audience.
 Your target audience will differ with each game.

 The intersection of your product and your target makes your niche.
 This is a special place in the market that you occupy better than anyone else (ideally).
 Your niche in the board game industry is your competitive advantage.
 You want to own a niche.
 You want to scratch a particular itch for a particular person better than anyone else.

 When you have the perfect product for a specific target, that’s how you get a niche.
 When you have a working sales funnel that your target audience responds to, that’s how you turn a niche into cash.

-How do you control your perceived branding?
-Yes, your website, logo, and all that stuff matters, but let’s talk about four specific logistics processes which affect how people perceive your brand:
+How do you control customer experience?
+Some people think it’s about branding – your website, logo, and all that stuff.
+That’s all important, but let’s talk about four specific processes which affect how people experience your brand:

 - The sales process.
 Everything about how you approach people affects your brand.
 From the language you use, the venues you reach out to people through, and the entire process by which you persuade people to buy your product falls under the sales process.